 - Acquaint yourself with the National Weather Service's Hurricane Awareness site.

-- If you can't bear the idea of stormy weather (or worse), go someplace else.
+- If you can't bear the idea of stormy weather (or worse) and hate risk, go someplace else during hurricane season.

 - If you do get caught in a hurricane, seek shelter on high ground and follow instructions.